Special Needs Support

 - LHIN – Local Health Initiatives Network (previously CACC) – every town – this is the Ministry of Health

 - Closing the Gap program, very important for serious challenges for therapy acquisition

-- McMaster Medical Centre – (Hamilton) autistic program run through them, get your paper work in order first
+- McMaster Medical Centre – (Hamilton) autistic program, get your paperwork in order first

 - National Institute for Learning Development – NILD – therapist, parent training

 - YouTube videos on ‘how to’ for many therapies – be discerning but these can be helpful.